dell/csm-docs/content/docs/replication/deployment/powerscale.md

 ##### SyncIQ encryption

 If you plan to use encryption, you need to set `replicationCertificateID` in the array connection secret.
-To check the ID of the certificate for the cluster, you can navigate to `Data protection->SyncIQ->Settings,` find your certificate in `Server Certificates` section,  and then push the `View/Edit` button.
+To check the ID of the certificate for the cluster, you can navigate to `Data protection->SyncIQ->Settings,` find your certificate in the `Server Certificates` section and then push the `View/Edit` button.
 It will open a dialog that should contain the  `Id` field.
 Use the value of that field to set `replicationCertificateID`.

 > **_NOTE:_** you need to install your driver on ALL clusters where you want to use replication.
 Both arrays must be accessible from each cluster.